Stathis Vasiloudis

 Stathis Vasiloudis (Στάθης Βασιλούδης; born 23 February 1996) is a Greek professional footballer who plays as a central midfielder.

 Club career

 Born in Thessaloniki, Vasiloudis turned professional with Super League 1 club Panetolikos, making 26 total appearances in the top flight in four seasons with the club, while earning four caps with the Greece Under-21 national team.

 He would later move on to Kerkyra and Olympiacos Volos, and then join Athens Kallithea FC in September 2021.
 Vasiloudis has played in both full-back positions and in midfield for AKFC.

+Signed a contract with Panachaiki on 20 July 2026.

 International career

 He made his first appearance with Greece U-21 on 11 November 2016 in a friendly game against Cyprus.